St David's Bishop's Palace

 History, tourist information, and nearby accommodation

-In the late 6th century St David established a monastery here on the southwestern tip of the Pembrokeshire peninsula.
-Over the ensuing centuries David's monastery was a centre for training missionary monks, who travelled throughout Wales, Ireland, and south west England.
-After David's death his shrone became a popular place of pilgrimage.
+In the late 6th century St David established a monastery here on the south-western tip of the Pembrokeshire peninsula.
+Over the ensuing centuries, David's monastery was a centre for training missionary monks, who travelled throughout Wales, Ireland, and south-west England.
+After David's death, his shrine became a popular place of pilgrimage.

 The Norman Palace

 Around 1280 Bishop Thomas Bek began an ambitious program of building beside the cathedral.
 Though Bishop Bek greatly enhanced the early Norman palace, it was down to a later Bishop, Henry de Gower (1328-1347) to create the great palace we see today.

 Bishop de Gower added a grand Great Hall to the complex, notable for its arcaded parapet and eye-catching wheel window set in the east gable.
 His work included a chapel and a private suite of apartments.
 It is interesting to see the difference between the east range - the bishop's private quarters - and the south range - very ostentatious, public rooms.
 Bishop de Gower also created the grand entrance gate that is one of the Palace's most striking features.

 Beside the great hall was Bishop de Gower's Great Chamber, built to impress visitors.
 It had large windows to illuminate the interior and a fireplace in the cross-wall that separated the chamber from the neighbouring great hall.
 To one side of the chamber was a specially built tower housing a private garderobe; it was an early form of an 'ensuite' privy.
 After Bishop de Gower's death in 1347, the Great Chamber and Hall were used less, as later Bishops preferred to spend time at their other estates or at the official residence in London.